 Steven G. Gerrard AIA, LEED GA, Principal

-Steven Gerrard has practiced nationally and internationally on significant educational, cultural, and institutional projects.
+Steven Gerrard has practiced nationally and internationally on significant educational, cultural and institutional projects.
 His work has been published and honored by the American Institute of Architects and its Chapters, including the Boston Society of Architects, AIA Rhode Island, AIA Vermont, and AIA New England.
-He has been a key design leader at ABA, leading projects for the Chesapeake Bay Maritime Museum, New Britain Museum of American Art, the Shelburne Museum, The Wheeler School, Colby College, and New England Conservatory of Music.
+He has been a key design leader at ABA, leading projects for the New Britain Museum of American Art, the Shelburne Museum, The Wheeler School, Colby College, and New England Conservatory of Music.

 Steven holds a Master of Architecture Degree from the University of Michigan and a Bachelor of Science Degree from Lawrence Institute of Technology.
 He has served as a Visiting Professor at Roger Williams University and as Visiting Design Critic for the Rhode Island School of Design, the Boston Architectural College, Wentworth Institute, and Northeastern University.